Single-qubit gate teleportation provides a quantum advantage: Quantum advantage against

 We defer the description of~$\cN_{\textrm{uniform}}^{\cR}$ and the proof of Theorem~\ref{thm:kilian} to Appendix~\ref{app:mainreductiongrier}.

-An algorithm such as the one described in Theorem~\ref{thm:kilian} which provides a uniformly chosen non-stabilizer of a stabilizer state~$\Psi$ can be run repeatedly to (eventually) learn the stabilizer group of~$\Psi$.
-For a sufficiently large but constant number of calls to such an algorithm, a pair~$(S_1,S_2)$ of Pauli operators with the desired property can be computed with high probability.
-We can derandomize the learning algorithm in a non-uniform manner and obtain an $\AC^0/\poly$ algorithm by using the result of Ajtai and Ben-Or \cite{AjtaiBenOrProbabilisticConstDepth} which builds on approximate counting~\cite{StockmeyerAppxCounting}.
+An algorithm such as the one described in Theorem~\ref{thm:kilian} which provides a uniformly chosen non-stabilizer of a stabilizer state~$\ket{\Psi}$ can be run repeatedly to (eventually) learn the stabilizer group of~$\ket{\Psi}$.
+For a sufficiently large but constant number of calls to such an algorithm, a pair~$(S_1,S_2)$ of Pauli operators with the desired property can be computed with probability at least $2/3$.

-Theorem~\ref{thm:mainreductiongrier} follows from these arguments, see Theorem~\ref{thm:kilian} in Appendix~\ref{app:mainreductiongrier} for details.
+Theorem~\ref{thm:mainreductiongrier} follows from these arguments, see Theorem~\ref{thm:learningstabilizers} in Appendix~\ref{app:mainreductiongrier} for details.